-No, but we are asking people to make a small donation to start their night of fundraising.
+No, but we do give people the option to make a small donation when they sign up to Whodunnit and begin their evening of fundraising.

 These items are available from the website be.macmillan.
 However they do incur a cost to Macmillan.
 You can browse what is available on the website, but do please bear this in mind.

-Send us a cheque made payable to ‘Macmillan Cancer Support’, along with your paying-in slip to the following address:
+Send us a cheque made payable to ‘Macmillan Cancer Support’, along with your paying-in slip and gift aid form to the following address:

 Macmillan Cancer Support